Rohithkandula11/Telangana-Growth-Analysis/README.md

 ### Detailed Report :

 •	Continuous improvement in infrastructure facilities, such as enhancing transportation networks for better mobility and ensuring that the city is more liveable.
+•	The length of the national highways in the state is approximately 4.6%.
+An increase in the length of the highways contributes to improved transportation connectivity and state logistics, enhancing transportation networks.